Niğde Archaeological Museum: Collection

-Room 4 contains objects from the Graeco-Roman period, mostly from Tyana.
-Among these are inscriptions, statues, reliefs, a sarcophagus, small finds, and pottery.
-At the entrance to Room 5, there is a smaller room with coins from the Hellenistic, Roman, Byzantine and Islamic periods.
-In Room 5 itself, there are the mummies of a woman and four children which were found in the early Christian church of the Ihlara Valley and date to the 10th century AD.
-Room 6 has an ethnographic display with books, carpets, weapons and traditional costumes.
+Room 4 contains objects from the Greco-Roman period, mostly from Tyana.
+Among these are inscriptions, statues, reliefs, terracotta and marble sarcophagi, small finds, and pottery.
+At the entrance to Room 5 is a smaller room with coins from the Hellenistic, Roman, Byzantine, and Islamic periods.

+Rooms 5 and 6 are devoted to mediaeval and modern material.
+Room 5 contains the mummies of a woman and four children, which were found in the Yılanlı church in the Ihlara Valley and date to the 10th century AD.
+Room 6 has an ethnographic display with books, carpets, weapons, and traditional costumes.